mjanki/BestAndroidMvvmTemplate/README.md

 ```

 ### Tests:
 Network tests are under the `test` sub-package.
-When testing the **network** layer we mock all endpoints because testing those is the responsibility of the **API** itself.
-Please refer to the example code that I have, it's fairly well documented with comments.
+Tests in the **network** layer mock all endpoints because testing those is the responsibility of the **API** itself.
+Please refer to this template's example code; it's fairly well documented with comments.

 ## Repository Module
 The **Repository** module takes care of coordinating between the two data sources we have (network and database).
-You can implement any logic you want here, but in my opinion ideally all data sources should dump results in the database and the app should only observe the database.
-Here's a detailed rundown of what this includes at the moment:
+You can implement any logic you want here, but ideally all data sources should dump results in the database and the app should only observe the database.
+Here's a detailed rundown of what this layer includes at the moment:

 ### Models:
 This has all the models (entities) for the repository.
 For example, `TaskRepoEntity` under the sub-package `models` looks like this: